vikejs/vike/examples/path-aliases/readme.md

-Example of defining import path aliases for `vike` apps.
+Example of defining import path aliases for Vike apps.

 We use:
  - [`vite.config.js#resolve.alias`](https://vitejs.dev/config/#resolve-alias) for files processed by Vite.